Learning Abroad Center

 About

 The University of Hiroshima’s campus is located Higashi-Hiroshima City, approximately 30 minutes outside of central Hiroshima.
 The city is in a beautiful natural area that has long been famous for the brewing of sake, Japanese rice wine.
 Hiroshima University has a large campus and strong campus community.
-Students report that they have ample opportunity to practice their Japanese because fewer people in this smaller town speak English, and there are abundant opportunities to interact with local students.
+You will have ample opportunity to practice your Japanese, as fewer people in this smaller town speak English, and there are abundant opportunities to interact with local students.

 Learn more about being an exchange student at Hiroshima University.